ibm-cloud-docs/power-iaas/pricing.md

 ## Consumer ID
 {: #consumer-id}

-Consumer ID groups the billing usages that are under a single resource such as virtual machines, shared processor pools, and storages.
+Consumer ID groups the billing usages that are under a single resource such as virtual machines, SPPs, and storages.
 You can view resource usage with a broken down metrics.
 There is no change in billing or pricing and you continue to receive your bills as-is today.

 Following are the benefits of consumer ID:
 - You can see a more granular view of your bill by using the **Usage** page in the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} portal.